Hastings Reef, Great Barrier Reef, Cairns, Australia

 Hastings Reef covers around ten square kilometres and offers a unique example of coral and marine life.
 Its coral display supports hundreds of reef fish, and visibility conditions are ideal for snorkelling and diving.
 One of the most popular in the northern marine park is 55 km north-east of Cairns.

-This outer barrier reef location has beautiful coral gardens between Michaelmas Cay and Saxon Reef.
+This outer barrier reef has beautiful coral gardens between Michaelmas Cay and Saxon Reef.

 This reef is shaped like a horseshoe with an average bottom depth of 13 metres.